ivkalita/web-game/doc/api.md

 ### Registration
-Here are the methods of registration.
+Here are the registration methods.

 #### Register
-This method should be used for registration of new users.
-Below you can see method signature.
+This method should be used for new user(s) registration.
+Its signature is shown below.

 ```c++
 Response Register(string login, string name, string password)